 The Company's financial instruments consist of cash and cash equivalents, trade receivables, trade payables, amounts receivable or payable to related parties and long-term debt.
-The carrying amount of cash and cash equivalents, trade receivables, receivables from related parties and trade payables approximates fair value because of the short-term nature of the instruments.
-The fair value of long-term debt approximates its carrying value because the cost of borrowing fluctuates based upon market conditions.
+The carrying amount of cash and cash equivalents, trade receivables, trade payables and receivables and payables from related parties approximates fair value because of the shortterm nature of the instruments.
+The fair value of long-term debt approximates is carrying value because the cost of borrowing fluctuates based upon market conditions.